stanleyh007/DbAssignment_10/README.md

 http://wfs-kbhkort.kk.dk/k101/ows?service=WFS&version=1.0.0&request=GetFeature&typeName=k101:f_udsatte_byomraader&outputFormat=csv
 ```

+Some datasets we used are only with max 50 features, because it takes long time to convert a full csv file to sql file.

 ## Exercise 1

 Copenhagen has a strategy for improving the living conditions in socially exposed areas (udsatte områder).
 It a policy which both addresses the social aspects for the people living there, and the physical conditions.